Blog Banner SVG

 4. General commercial brokerage

-Exception: Commission paid to directors as remuneration attracts 194j TDS Rate of 10% instead of brokerage rates.
+Exception: Commission paid to directors as remuneration attracts a 194j TDS Rate of 10% instead of brokerage rates.

 Important TDS Provisions and Rules